Under the Gambling Act 2005 a premises licence is required for:

 Statement of Principles

-Under the Gambling Act 2005 we are required to prepare, every three years, Statement of Principles.
-The Statement, which may also be referred to as a policy, can be reviewed and re-published during the three year period in which it has effect.
+Under the Gambling Act 2005 we are required to prepare a Statement of Principles every three years.
+The Statement (which may also be referred to as a policy) can be reviewed and re-published during the three year period in which it has effect.